 Do you ever feel like your wheels are spinning and you just can’t seem to get your life moving in the direction you need it to go?
 Whether it’s in regards to a relationship, a career or school path, where to live, your thought patterns, or your creativity, feeling stuck can be a disheartening experience.
 Needless to say, you’re not alone.

 Much of what keeps us stuck in place can be boiled down to a lack of clarity, fears around the consequences of our choices, or from feeling confused or overwhelmed by options.
 When you find yourself with too much resistance and not enough momentum, here are some tips on how to get yourself moving again.

 Are you able to clearly state your goal or desires?
 If not, your first step to getting unstuck is to take the time to figure out what you want.
 Either in meditation, conversation, or deep reflection, begin by asking yourself some essential questions: What do you value?
 What is essential and non-negotiable in terms of your overall happiness and wellbeing?
 What brings you joy?
 What sorts of actions would need to be taken if you were to move towards this goal?
 What kind of financial plan may need to be in effect?

-You may come to a deeper awareness through a vision board, mind maps, journalling, or even talking with friends.
+You may come to a deeper awareness through a vision board, mind maps, journaling, or even talking with friends.
 It’s important to be realistic about your strengths and weaknesses, your personality and tendencies.
-Meeting with a professional counsellor or therapist can also help you work your way through any muddy thoughts to a place of clarity.
+Meeting with a professional counselor or therapist can also help you work your way through any muddy thoughts to a place of clarity.

 Do your research